 Do's & Don'ts

-👍 Check your rubber raft for holes before use.
+👍🏼Check your rubber boat for holes and other damage before use.

 Who shouldn’t raft on the Aare?

 Baby on board?
-Due to the bumpy movement of the waves, Aare rafting is not recommended for anyone who is pregnant.
+Due to the jerky movements of the waves, Aare rafting is not recommended for anyone expecting.

-It’s usually easier to enter the Aare than to get out again.
-For newbies, we recommend using the easiest exit point, which is at the Eichholz river pool and campgrounds.
-This exit point is at the end of the classic Thun Schwäbis/Uttigen–Bern route.
+Getting into the Aare is usually easier than getting out again.
+For newbies, we recommend the easiest of all exit points: the one at the Eichholz riverside pool and campgrounds, at the end of the legendary route from Thun Schwäbis (or Uttigen) to Bern.

-- The boat crew paddles to shore, but not too quickly and not too slowly – at just the right speed so as not to miss the exit point.
+- The group in the raft paddles to the shore – not too fast and not too slow, so as not to miss the exit.

-At the Eichholz river pool, you can paddle ashore and glide gently onto the beach.
-This is not possible at other locations (e.g. at the Marzili pool).
-There you will find red exit stairs with rails that allow you to hold on and pull your rubber boat onto land.
-If you keep your eyes peeled for the color red, you won’t miss the exit point.
+At the Eichholz riverside pool, your group can paddle to the shore and glide gently onto the beach.
+This is not possible in other places (e.g. at the Marzili pool).
+There are red exit stairs there with railings that you can hold onto in order to pull your raft ashore.
+Look out for the red stairs!

-Do not go beyond the Marzili pool, which is around ten minutes after Eichholz.
-Afterwards, there is a weir!
-Pay attention to the signs in front of the pool indicating the distance to the last exit point.
+Be sure to get out of the Aare at the Marzili pool, about a 10-minute float after the Eichholz riverside pool – there is a weir (low head dam) after that!
+Pay attention to the various signs in front of the riverside pool indicating the distance to the final exit point.